top of page

 Charter

-The School Charter is a living document that schools are required to share with the school community.
-The purpose of the Charter is to set the direction for the school and identify the priorities the board expects the Principal to be leading.
-The document includes a 3 year strategic plan and an annual plan for the current year.
+The School Charter / Strategic Plan is a living document that schools are required to share with the school community.
+The purpose of the Charter / Strategic is to set the direction for the school and identify the priorities the board expects the Principal to lead.

-Please click here to read our current annual plan.
-Click here for our analysis of variance for 2022 and targets for 2023.
+Please click here to read our current School Charter / Strategic Plan.
+Click here for our analysis of variance for 2023 and targets for 2024.

 Please click here to read our annual audited accounts.